See the syllabus for full information. Here are some excerpts from the syllabus:

 If you just want to browse the shelves and see what books the library has, go to these areas in the library:

 For the Museum Paper, your citations must follow the Chicago Manual of Style.
-Use the following tools to help you with Chicago style:
+Use these tools to help you with Chicago style:

 The library provides guides to doing research in every subject that's taught at UMW.
 Here is the guide to doing research in Art & Art History.